 - The osinfo command is used to display info about the operating system (OS) detected by the VMM's debugger facility. - The getregisters command is used to display CPU and device registers.
 The command takes a list of registers, each having one of the following forms:

 '''

-register-set.register-name.sub-fieldregister-set.register-name
+register-set.register-name.sub-fieldregister-set.register-namecpu-register-name.sub-fieldcpu-register-nameall

 '''